Introduction to Data Logging Devices

-such as plug-in boards or serial communication systems which use a computer as a real time data recording system.
-However, most instrument
+as plug-in boards or serial communication systems which use a computer as a real time data recording system.
+Nowadays, wireless transmitters are also

-stand alone device that can read various types of electrical signals and store the data in internal memory for later
+consider a datalogger a stand alone device that can read various types of electrical signals and store the data in internal memory for later download

-Data loggers are available in various shapes and sizes.
-The range includes simple economical single channel fixed function loggers to more powerful
+are available in various shapes and sizes.
+The range includes simple economical single channel fixed function loggers to more powerful programmable

 Choosing a Data Logger